One of the things that draws me to lifestyle photography more than any other kind is that I love detail shots!

 5) Photograph details when your child isn't there

-Capturing the details adds an extra element to your family photos or to client sessions, plus it's a wonderful way to encourage your creativity!
+Capturing the details adds an extra element to your family photos or to client sessions, plus it's a wonderful way to encourage your creativity, so I encourage you to go out and start capturing details today!